 According to the ATD 2018 State of the Industry report, mandatory and compliance training makes up 12 percent of the content in an organization’s training portfolio.
 Most of this training is delivered via e-learning and mobile learning.
 This data tells us that mandatory compliance training is necessary and unavoidable.

-In most organizations, the compliance training is made on shoestring budget compared to leadership development training.
+In most organizations, compliance training is made on a shoestring budget compared to leadership development training.
 Mandatory training is considered nothing more than a tick in the box.
-In such a scenario, how can compliance training move from the stigmatized mandatory training to a more engaging training?
+In such a scenario, how can compliance training move from stigmatized mandatory training to more engaging training?

 Compliance training is not going to stick without the endorsement of the top management or senior leaders.
 We must have leadership buy-in before we can even hope to increase learner engagement.
 The principles of compliance become stickier and more ingrained in your learners only if they see that the training is endorsed by their managers and seniors and they are equally excited about it.

 These are just a few examples of how you can meet compliance requirements or tackle policies and procedures in a way that engages the learners.
 Compliance training can be engaging when we start delivering content that is personalized, easily consumable, and relevant that draws people.
 While designing compliance training, we have to remember that the learner is the primary stakeholder, even in mandated training, and look for ways to make the training more engaging.